yanxurui/nq/readme.md

 ## REST API
 It's recommended to use a client specific to a language instead of these apis directly.
-Clients are well written to be efficient and convenient to use as well as to deal with various exceptions.
+Clients are well written to be efficient and deal with various exceptions.
 Only python and php clients are available so far.

 This documentation refers message as job or task depending on application scenario.
 Receiver is the same as worker, subscriber or consumer meanwhile sender is the same as publisher or producer.

 ### POST
 post messages to one or more queues.
 Messages are saved in mysql.

-Req:
+#### Req:
 ```
 POST /post
 {